6460 Bassano: Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's space-based Wide-field Infrared Survey Explorer, Bassano measures 4.3 kilometers in diameter and its surface has a high albedo of 0.39.
 The Collaborative Asteroid Lightcurve Link assumes a lower albedo of 0.24 – derived from 8 Flora, the principal body and namesake of its orbital family – and hence calculates a larger diameter of 4.9 kilometers.

 Naming

 This minor planet was named for the location of the discovering observatory, Bassano Bresciano, an ancient village in northern Italy.

 The historic village was under Longobard and Frank control during the early Middle Ages, and then ruled by the House of Sforza and the Venice republic.
 In the 16th century the former marshland was regained by the two Italian agronomists Camillo Tarello and Agostino Gallo.
 Monuments in the village include Luzzago's palace and Brunelli's villa.
-Its church has a Via Crucis credited to the school of Venetian painter Giovanni Tiepolo, one of the great Old Masters of that period.
+Its church has a Via Crucis credited to the school of Venetian painter Giovanni Battista Tiepolo, one of the great Old Masters of that period.
 The official naming citation was published by the Minor Planet Center on 9 September 1995 (M.P.C.
 25655).